erickarambulo/nintendo/documentation.md

 - MODE of **Sales**: 1000000 (Note: I didn't do MODE on pivot table; however I did the calculation on different sheet... it was already obvious to me that the common number of game copies sold is going to be 1000000)
 - STDEV of **Sales**: 7123725.629

 Finally, I downloaded my cleaned dataset as a .csv file and saved it to my folder for further data visualization and in-depth analysis using Python.
-Check out a file called [nintendo.ipynb](https://github.com/erickarambulo/nintendo/blob/main/nintendo.ipynb) that is attached to main branch.
-That file contains a showcase of my data visualization and coding skills.
-I recommend to keep reading documentation.md file for both data visualizations and analyses without code.
+Check out a file called [analyses.md](https://github.com/erickarambulo/nintendo/blob/main/analyses.md) that is attached to main branch.
+That file contains a showcase of my analyses with data visualizations.
 If you want to view the code without analyses, please refer to [nintendo.ipynb](https://github.com/erickarambulo/nintendo/blob/main/nintendo.ipynb).